Article | Scientific Update | Apr 9, 2020

 Above this range, the presence of oxygen begins to become important as the tobacco draws closer to the ignition temperature.
 Below about 400°C, there’s not too much of a difference between the processes that occur in tobacco that’s heated in air with oxygen versus tobacco that’s heated without oxygen.
 But above 400°C, there’s a big difference: in oxygen, it burns.

-In our Electrically Heated Tobacco System (EHTS), there’s no combustion.2 The temperature of the tobacco is carefully controlled.
+In our Tobacco Heating System (THS), there’s no combustion.2 The temperature of the tobacco is carefully controlled.
 It simply never reaches a high enough temperature, and the composition of the aerosol further verifies this.
-EHTS operation does involve heating, evaporation, torrefaction (think: roasting coffee beans), and some low-temperature pyrolysis, but no combustion.
-Further, the processes that occur in the EHTS do not create smoke, which is why we call it a smoke-free product.
+THS operation does involve heating, evaporation, torrefaction (think: roasting coffee beans), and some low-temperature pyrolysis, but no combustion.
+Further, the processes that occur in the THS do not create smoke, which is why we call it a smoke-free product.

-Temperature of tobacco material in EHTS compared to cigarettes
+Temperature of tobacco material in THS compared with cigarettes

 Illustration of the temperature of burning tobacco in cigarette